learn-co-curriculum/curriculum-guide-for-contractors/developing-your-course-outline.md

 Map out your final project.
 List the requirements and what students should be expected to do to build it.

-In this final projects, students will be able to:
+In this final project, students will be able to:
 1.
 2.
 3.